TheStonedTurtle/party-panel/README.md

 # Party Panel
-Adds a side panel that displays useful information about your party members
+Adds a side panel that displays useful information about your discord party members who are also using this plugin.